Concord is a city in North Carolina known for its art galleries, cultural centers, food, museums, and, most importantly, its racing facilities.

 Head chef Mike Watson believes in the goodness of fresh and local produce, and his dishes reflect that vision.

-Some of the must-try dishes include the Mini Ham Biscuits and Brussels and Cauliflower.
+Some must-try dishes include the Mini Ham Biscuits and Brussels and Cauliflower.

-The best thing about 44 Mills is that all the products they use are freshly sourced from local markets.
+The best thing about 44 Mills Kitchen & Tap is that all their products are freshly sourced from local markets.

 Their signature is their menu, which changes twice a day.

-You will be amazed at how well the chef and his staff manage to deliver great food with two different menus in a single day.
+You will be amazed at how well the chef and his staff deliver great food with two different menus in a single day.

 They host the prestigious Bank of America ROVAL 400 and the Coca-Cola 600 events.